mike-albano/network-impairment/README.md

 ```
 Looking at the timestamps, the delay is NOT apparent here.
 This points at the delay occurring somewhere between the incoming interface FROM the Client and the outgoing interface TO the Server; eg Router induced delay.

 But what if we didn't know which direction the delay was being incurred on?
 Since Ping reports the RTT, let's single out whether the delay is occurring in the upstream or downstream.
 Perhaps you don't have access to the router, or intermediate network element, but you do have access to the Client and Server.
 Or maybe you have access to the Client, Server and first-hop router (or Access Point), but do not have access to the next upstream router.
-For this example, we'll capture on both the Client and Server and take a closer look at the two pcaps to identify where the direction of the incurred delay.
+For this example, we'll capture on both the Client and Server and to identify the direction of the incurred delay.
 ```
-$docker ps -f name=client
-CONTAINER ID        IMAGE               COMMAND                   CREATED             STATUS              PORTS               NAMES
-**33a60d9be0a7**        mike909/client:v1   "/bin/sh -c '\"/home/…"   3 hours ago         Up 3 hours                              client
+# Open a second terminal on the Client container and start capture
-$docker exec -it 33a60d9be0a7 bash root@33a60d9be0a7:/home/simpleclient# tcpdump -n -i eth0 -w /mnt/hostdir/client_pings_delayed.pcap
+host_machine$ docker exec -it client bash root@33a60d9be0a7:/home/simpleclient# tcpdump -n -i eth0 -w /mnt/hostdir/client_pings_delayed.pcap

-# And on the Server:
+# Start capture on the Server
 root@3c2c5b896825:/home/server# tcpdump -n -i eth0 -w /mnt/hostdir/server_pings_delayed.pcap
 tcpdump: listening on eth0, link-type EN10MB (Ethernet), capture size 262144 bytes

+# Ping 3 times from Client to Server
 root@33a60d9be0a7:/home/simpleclient# ping 172.18.1.5 -c3
 ```
 Now, in our hosts directory we have the two pcaps; one from Client and other from Server.
 In this contrived example we can simply open them both in Wireshark and analyze separately; however in a more complex situation, it may be beneficial to combone both pcaps into a single file, and analyze together.
 Open one pcap, then File-->Merge and select the other.
 Note, Wireshark won't be able to 'follow' the ICMP Echo/Reply conversation from the Client, however you can use the Sequence numbers yourself to follow it.
 For example:
 ![icmpfollow](img/combined1.png)

 and the corrosponding reply in packet 4...
 ![icmpfollow](img/combined2.png)